Sources: 19 Austin police officers indicted in protest probe | Law-Order

 The city will also pay USD 2 million to Anthony Evans, who was 26 when an Austin police officer shot him with a beanbag round in a separate incident, which resulted in extensive medical treatment in his jaw.

-Austin Mayor Steve Adler said the settlements ''remind us of a real difficult and painful moment in our city.''
+Austin Mayor Steve Adler said the settlements "remind us of a really difficult and painful moment in our city."
 A representative for the Howell family did not immediately respond to a request for comment.

 At least 19 people were hospitalized in Austin following the protests.